BackupTheBerlios/viscacha-svn/Viscacha 0.8/Core/_docs/readme.txt

 Minimum system requirements:
  - PHP Version: 5.0.0 and above
-               (4.3.0 or higher may work, but is unsupported as of 0.8 RC7)
+               (PHP 4 is unsupported as of 0.8 RC7)
  - PHP-Extensions: mysql or mysqli, pcre, gd, zlib
  - MySQL Version: 4.0 and above